Share this article

 - Step 2: After an initial screening by Solve staff, complete solutions go to our Challenge Leadership Groups for judging review based on alignment with the challenge, scalability, potential for impact, novelty, and feasibility.

-- Step 4: We’ll announce our Solvers.
-These Solvers will join our community of leaders and changemakers with the resources, the expertise, the mentorship, and the know-how to help each solution pilot, implement, and scale.
+- Step 4: We’ll announce our Solver teams.
+These Solver teams will join our community of leaders and changemakers with the resources, the expertise, the mentorship, and the know-how to help each solution pilot, implement, and scale.

 Sound like fun?
 Submit your solution by August 1st here.